virajjasani/phoenix-adapters/README.md

    port 8842 with zk-quorum localhost:2181.
    Alternative to `-z <zk-quorum>` is env variable `ZOO_KEEPER_QUORUM`.
-4. Optional step: To confirm the server is started and functional, run class `TestWithLocalRestService` by adjusting the endpoint.
+4. Optional step: To confirm the server is started and functional, run class `org.apache.phoenix.ddb.TestWithLocalRestService` by adjusting the endpoint.